Quintony1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying the number of lines
+Displaying lines containing the pattern